Maps of manifolds

 A Morin surface, an immersion used in sphere eversion.

 In mathematics, more specifically in differential geometry and topology, various types of maps or functions between manifolds are studied, both as objects in their own right and for the light they shed.

 Types of maps

 Just as there are various types of manifolds, there are various types of maps of manifolds.

-PDIFF serves to relate DIFF and PL, and it is equivalent to PL.

 In geometric topology, the basic types of maps correspond to various categories of manifolds: DIFF for smooth functions between differentiable manifolds, PL for piecewise linear functions between piecewise linear manifolds, and TOP for continuous functions between topological manifolds.
-These are progressively weaker structures, properly connected via PDIFF, the category of piecewise-smooth maps between piecewise-smooth manifolds.
+These are progressively weaker structures, though they are not contained within each other as sets: smooth functions are not piecewise linear, nor are piecewise linear functions smooth, except for globally linear functions.
+The set of piecewise-smooth manifolds includes both smooth manifolds and piecewise linear manifolds, but piecewise differentiable maps are not closed under composition, so they do not form a category.
+However, every piecewise smooth manifold admits a piecewise linear structure.

 In addition to these general categories of maps, there are maps with special properties; these may or may not form categories, and may or may not be generally discussed categorically.